Project Spotlight: Bringing Shaker Charm to a Virginia Kitchen

 As we combined the two rooms, it was obvious where the kitchen sink would go: under the large window in the corner of the space.
 To its left, around the corner, we situated the kitchen range and hood and flanked them with upper mullion-door cabinets.
 On the right side of the sink is a long run of cabinetry with a short section of upper cabinets above.
 At its end, a six-foot peninsula extended from the wall.
-A cute banquette seating and bench area was built on the other side of the peninsula to seamlessly match our cabinetry.
+Maria had unique banquet seating built in on the other side of the peninsula to seamlessly match our cabinetry.

 Across from the end of the peninsula, the microwave was built in at shoulder level and is neighbored by the large refrigerator.
 Centered in all this space is small kitchen island with barstool seating for two.
 The island is topped with a stained wood.
 Black soapstone and a white marble is used throughout the rest of the space.

 The hutch tested my skills, but ultimately ended up being my favorite part of Marina’s kitchen.
 It’s by far one of the most unique things I’ve built with CliqStudios cabinetry.
 The hutch divides the kitchen from the new dining room and features cabinetry on both sides, a marble counter, and a peekaboo window.
 Above, the upper cabinets are accessible from both rooms by glass doors, creating a great area for display.